-Experience Japan's Cultural Highlights
+Experience Japan's cultural highlights

 SUMO STABLE VISIT

-One of the most exclusive experiences in Japan is the rare chance to visit a traditional Sumo ‘stable’ (Beya) accompanied by one of the sport’s top experts.
+One of the most exclusive experiences in Japan is the rare chance to visit a traditional Sumo ‘stable’ ('beya') accompanied by one of the sport’s top experts.
 As you watch the weighty wrestlers in their morning training session, you’ll have the chance to hear about the exceptionally disciplined life of a sumo wrestler from an ex-wrestler turned journalist, who now does English commentary on Japanese television.
 Sitting right next to the training ring, you will see the unique sport up close, and with a professional photographer on hand, it will be even more of an unforgettable experience.
-This extremely special day must be arranged far in advance, as it is not often that the sumo wrestlers open their doors to visitors.
+This extremely special day must be arranged far in advance, as it is not often that they open their doors to visitors.

-TEA CEREMONY AND KIMONO DRESSING
+TEA CEREMONY + KIMONO DRESSING

 The Japanese tea ceremony is perhaps the most enigmatic of the traditional arts.
-Rather than the more familiar daily brew of steeped green tea, tea for the ceremony is made from bright green powdered matcha, and served with the utmost care during an elaborate, but subdued and perfectly choreographed ceremony.
+Rather than the more familiar daily brew of steeped green tea, tea for the ceremony is made from bright-green powdered matcha, and served with the utmost care during an elaborate but subdued and perfectly choreographed ceremony.
 Everything is meticulously planned, from the precise and delicate movements of the host to the instruments used to serve the tea, as well as to the ikebana flowers and shodō calligraphy displayed in the tea room.
-These rules and procedures are still much as they were when established in the late 1500’s by the Zen monk and tea master Rikuyu, which means it is a fascinating window into Japan’s past.
+These rules and procedures are still much as they were when established in the late 1500s by the Zen monk and tea master Rikuyu, which means it is a fascinating window into Japan’s past.

 TEMPLE STAY IN KYOTO

-WEIRD AND WONDERFUL TOKYO
+WEIRD + WONDERFUL TOKYO